DevCheckOG/malloc/README.md

 # malloc
-Tiny malloc implementation using nmap syscall at C.
+Tiny malloc implementation using mmap (Unix-like) syscall at C.